-Affiliate marketing encourages individuals (affiliates) to promote your brand in exchange for a commission; this usually happens when people end up buying a product or signing up for a service.
+Affiliate marketing encourages individuals (affiliates) to promote your brand in exchange for a commission; this usually happens when people buy a product or sign up for a service.

 As an affiliate, customers will actively promote and market your brand through referral links.
 Affiliates place these links on their websites, blogs and social media pages, referring traffic and potential customers to your site.

 The best part?
 You’ll only pay affiliates for traffic actually converts, whether that be clicks, sign-ups or purchases.
 This pay-for-performance model makes affiliate marketing a low-risk investment.